 It is important to know that a lender will likely reject your application if:

 - You want a mortgage to cover 100% of the property cost

-- The property you wish to buy is located outside of Croatia
+- Property you wish to buy is located outside of Croatia

-- You don’t have a registered address in Croatia
+- You do not hold legal residence or have a registered address in Croatia

-If you are a European Union member and you think that the lender discriminated against you based on your non-Croatian citizenship, you can:
+If you are an EU/EEA member and you think that the lender discriminated against you based on your non-Croatian citizenship, you can:

-- Contact the bank (specifically, the complaints office) and ask for a written statement of all reasons for rejection.
+- Contact the bank (specifically, the complaints office) and ask for a written statement of all reasons for rejection OR

 - Contact FIN-NET and ask for advice and help.
 This is a network for out-of-court settlement of financial disputes.

-ESIS includes all the important information about the mortgage.
-This document will include:
+ESIS includes the important information about the mortgage, such as:

 - Loan amount

 - Total amount paid once repayment is fulfilled